The first letter of the tree alphabet is Birch (Beithe in Gaelic), a tree rich in symbolism, especially of beginnings.

 Snippets of lore

-Birch symbolises new beginnings and birch bark is great for lighting fires (much nicer than those smelly, white, petroleum blocks).
+Birch bark is great for lighting fires (much nicer than those smelly, white, petroleum blocks).

 Worldwide there are around 60 species of birch.
 Scotland has 2: downy (betula pubescens) and silver (betula pendula).